Neural network reconstructions for the Hubble parameter, growth rate and distance modulus: Autoencoders

+with $\hat{x}_j = g_j(h)=\phi_d(W'_jh+b^d_j), \; i=1,2,...,l$, where the $d$ index refers to the decoder.
+The goal of the autoencoder training is to find the parameters of the functions shown in equations \ref{eq:encoder} and \ref{eq:decoder}: $[W_1, ..., W_m], b^e$ for the encoder and $[W'_1, ..., W'_m], b^d$ for the decoder.
+If the activation function is the identity function, \textit{i.e.}, $\phi(x) = x$, then this type of neural network is analogous to the Principal Component Analysis (PCA) technique.
+In this work, we use a particular type called variational autoencoder (VAE), which belongs to the so-called generative neural networks \cite{kingma2013auto, rezende2014stochastic}.

-Variational autoencoders use variational inference to sample the compressed representation (or latent space) and, therefore, allow to know the probability density function associated, precisely, to the compressed representation.
-Unlike classical autoencoders, such as those described earlier in this work, two layers of the same dimension as the latent space are designed before the compressed representation, whose function is to generate values to sample the mean $\mu$ and variance $\sigma$ which are the parameters of the statistical distribution that produces an input data (matrix or image) of the VAE to generate a point $z$ of the latent space.
-A diagram of classical and variational autoencoders is shown in the Figure \ref{fig:autoencoders}.
+VAE neural networks use variational inference to sample the compressed representation (or latent space) and, therefore, allow us to know the probability function associated precisely, with the compressed representation.
+Unlike classical autoencoders, such as those described earlier in this work, two layers of the same dimension as the latent space are designed before the compressed representation, whose function is to generate values to sample the mean $\mu$ and variance $\sigma$, which are the parameters of the statistical distribution that produces an input data (matrix or image) of the VAE to generate a point $z$ of the latent space.

-As a way to construct a latent space distribution similar to the proposed Gaussian distribution, the Kullback-Leiber divergence (KL) is used.
+To construct a latent space distribution similar to the proposed Gaussian distribution, the Kullback-Leiber divergence (KL) is used \cite{kullback1951information}.
 Thus, the selection of the relevant loss function to train the VAE is as follows:

 where $q(z|x)$ is the probability density function to generate a $z$ point of the latent space given an input $x$.
-On the other hand, we can assume that $p(z) =N(0, I)$ with $p$ a probability density function of the $z$ points in latent space and $N$ a normal distribution centred at $0$ with covariance matrix equal to the identity matrix.
-Because VAEs are widely used in image processing, it is more common to choose \textit{binary cross entropy} \cite{ramos2018binary} instead of MSE, however our interest is in the numerical information of the covariance matrices and not just in a classification problem that takes place in image generation.
+On the other hand, we can assume that $p(z) =N(0, I)$ with $p$ a probability density function of the $z$ points in latent space and $N$ a normal distribution centered at $0$ with covariance matrix equal to the identity matrix.
+Because VAEs are widely used in image processing, it is more common to choose \textit{binary cross entropy} \cite{ramos2018binary} instead of MSE.
+However, our interest is in the numerical information of the covariance matrices and not just in a classification problem in image generation.

-Then to have a dataset to train our VAE, we generated thousands of matrices by adding Gaussian noise of the same order of magnitude for each entry of the original covariance matrix.
-With this data set and the architecture shown in Figure \ref{fig:vaejla} we train the autoencoder over 1000 epochs.